Chesterfield tramway: Trolleybuses

-Chesterfield Corporation was nearly an early pioneer in the use of trolleybuses, in that the Chesterfield Corporation Railless Traction Act of 1913 allowed them to build five routes, which would have acted as extensions to the tramway.
+Chesterfield Corporation was nearly an early pioneer in the use of trolleybuses, in that the Chesterfield Corporation Railless Traction Act 1913 (3 & 4 Geo.
+5. c. xxxv) allowed them to build five routes, which would have acted as extensions to the tramway.
 The routes radiated out from the town centre, and would have served Newbold to the north-west, Unstone to the north, Brimington to the north-east, Temple Normanton to the south-east and Clay Cross to the south.
 However, they did not proceed with the scheme, and it was not until the 1920s, when the tramway tracks needed serious maintenance, that consideration was again given to a trolleybus system.
 In 1926 an order for 14 vehicles was placed with Straker-Squire, whose products were marketed as Straker-Clough trolley omnibuses, and the bodywork was built by Reeve and Kenning, who were based in the nearby village of Pilsley.
 The first trolleybus arrived in Chesterfield on 21 April 1927, allowing trials to be carried out.
 Conversion of the overhead wiring on the Brampton section was completed on 23 May 1927, and trolleybuses began running in the evening.
 Conversion of the northern route to Whittington Moor then began, and was completed to allow the full service to begin on 27 September 1927, following an opening ceremony.
 The trolleybus route followed the tram route, with the exception of a short section in the town centre, where a one-way system was introduced.